 The picture is different when LTER is compared to the CSDGM collections.
 Overall, LTER is in the middle with the EDACGSTORE collection with USGSCSAS and NMEPSCOR being more complete and CDL and SEAD being less complete.
 This difference is also clear in the last three rows of Table 10 that compare LTER with the EML and CSDGM dialect collections.
 LTER is more complete in all levels than the EML average and less complete in four of five levels when compared to the CSDGM average.

-Level Completeness by Collection

-Level completeness percentage is calculated by taking the average of the level’s concept occurrence percentage for each concept.
-LTER is not the most complete in any level, but it is always more complete than the average for DataONE’s EML records.
-CSDGM records tend to be more complete than EML records, except in the Evaluation level.
-There are 10 concepts that are present in both the LTER and the FGDC recommendations as is detailed in Table 0.

-Identification Level

-In the Identification Level, ESA has the most complete collection at 90%.
-LTER is next at 83%.
-NMEPSCOR and CLOEBIRD are 82% complete.
-Only 6 member nodes have less than two thirds completeness for the level.

-Discovery Level

-Only 4 collections are more than two thirds complete.
-Two ofthese collections document in the EML dialect.
-CLOEBIRD’s collection of 1 record at 100% and TERN.
-EDACGSTORE and SEAD are the CSDGM collections.
-The CSDGM average is at 64% and is the same as LTER’s completeness.
-It is higher than the EML average of 54%.

-Evaluation Level

-The Evaluation Level is the first level where a member node’s collection is missing every concept.
-KUBI does not use any of the concepts in the Evaluation level.
-GOA is the most complete member node at 90% complete for the level.
-No CSDGM documented collection is more than 60% complete.
-LTER and the EML average are more complete than the CSDGM average.

-Access Level

-The Access level has 5 member nodes with 100% completeness.
-Two are EML collections and three are CSDGM collections.

-Integration Level

-The Integration level is the least complete in both dialects.
-4 collections do not contain any of the concepts.

 Conclusions and Further Questions

 Many communities and organizations have developed metadata dialects and recommendations for content that should be included in metadata for their community.
 While these recommendations are created within a single community, they provide an opportunity for influence across groups using the native dialect for the recommendations or even across groups that are using other dialects.
-We used metadata from twenty DataOne member nodes to determine if metadata completeness could be used to discern this influence.
+We used metadata from twenty DataONE member nodes to determine if metadata completeness could be used to discern this influence.
 Specifically, we measured completeness of collections with respect to LTER recommendations in the native dialect (EML) and in CSDGM.

-Our first conclusion is that EML metadata created by the LTER data managers is broadly more complete than EML metadata created by other DataOne member nodes.
+Our first conclusion is that EML metadata created by the LTER data managers is broadly more complete than EML metadata created by other DataONE member nodes.
 This suggests that the LTER data management community was influenced in a positive way by the LTER recommendations.
 The differences are most pronounced for the Identification and Discovery levels of the recommendation (which account for 60% of the recommendation) and not apparent in the other levels (Access, Evaluation, and Integration).
 Also, the LTER collection is the only one that contains some content for every recommended concept.